Universal geometrical link invariants: Introduction

-\subsection{New invariants at level $\cN$}
+\subsubsection{New invariants at level $\cN$}

-So far, we have the weighted Lagrangian intersection $\PA\in \LL$ that specialises to all coloured Alexander and coloured Jones polynomials of $L$ with colours bounded by $\cN$.
-Here $L=\hat{\beta_{n}}$.
-This intersection depends on the braid representative.
-In Theorem \ref{levN} and Theorem \ref{levNJ} we prove that the weighted intersection leads to link invariants.

-\begin{thm}[\bf \em $\cN^{th}$ Unified Jones link invariant] Let $\PAAJ \in \LLNJ$ be the image of the intersection form $\PA$ in the quotient $\LLNJ$.
+So far, we have the weighted Lagrangian intersection $\PA\in \LL$ that specialises to all coloured Alexander and coloured Jones polynomials of $L$ with bounded colours, which is defined via a braid representative.
+Next we prove that this intersection leads to two sequences of link invariants, in the quotient rings (see Theorem \ref{levN} and Theorem \ref{levNJ}). \begin{thm}[\bf \em $\cN^{th}$ Unified Jones link invariant] Let $\PAAJ$ be the image of the intersection form $\PA$ in $\LLNJ$.
 Then, $\PAAJ$ is a well-defined link invariant recovering all coloured Jones polynomials with multi-colours up to level $\cN$: